Youness Baalla

 Youness Baalla (born 25 April 1999) is a Moroccan boxer.
 He competed in the men's heavyweight event at the 2020 Summer Olympics.

 Career

 Baalla won the silver medal at the 2019 All-African Games in Rabat in the heavyweight category.
-He qualified for the Tokyo Olympics via the African Olympic Qualification Tournament in Dakar in March 2020.
+He qualified for the 2020 Tokyo Olympics via the African Olympic Qualification Tournament in Dakar in March 2020.

-Baalla was disqualified from the 2020 Summer Olympics in Tokyo after trying to bite his opponent's (David Nyika) ear in round 16 of the -91 kg event.
+Baalla was disqualified at the 2020 Summer Olympics in Tokyo after trying to bite his opponent David Nyika's ear in round 16 of the -91 kg event.